-Preheat oven to 375 convection.
-Mix all ingredients in a large mixing bowl and transfer to baking dish.
-Like all meatloaf, do not over mix.
+Preheat oven to 350° convection or 375° conventional.
+Mix all ingredients in a large bowl, but do not over-mix.
+Pour the meat mixture into a baking dish.
+Like all meatloaf, do not over-mix.

-Spread the topping over the meatloaf then bake for approx 1 hour.
-Until an internal temp of 165.
+Spread the topping over the meatloaf, then bake for approximately 1 hour until an internal temp of 160°.

 Drain or remove from pan for serving.